About the (in)equivalence between holonomic versus non-holonomic theories of gravity

-In order to answer the question raised above, it is convenient to abstract the situation to that of a field theory for the multi-field $\Phi^I$, which single-handedly represents an arbitrary (but finite) number of scalar, vector, 2-tensor, 3-tensor, $\cdots$, $q$-tensor fields\footnote{Here upper-case latin letters do not simply ranger from $0$ to $n-1$, as it labels the fields within the $\Phi$ multiplet.}
+In order to address the extension of~\ref{dia:equivalence} to the most general metric-affine case, it is convenient to abstract the situation to that of a field theory for the multi-field $\Phi^I$, which single-handedly represents an arbitrary (but finite) number of scalar, vector, 2-tensor, 3-tensor, \dots, $q$-tensor fields\footnote{Here upper-case Latin letters do not simply ranger from $0$ to $n-1$, as it labels the fields within the $\Phi$ multiplet.}

 Its dynamics is encoded in the very general action functional containing up to the $k$-th order derivative of $\Phi^I$,